8byteAgency/postman-api-design/slides.md

       With an API-first approach, instead of starting with code, you could start with design, planning, mocks, and tests.
     </p>
     <p>
       Gathering feedback at this early stage allows you to make changes more easily before a lot of time and effort is sunk  into the project.
-Using mocks or an API development environment makes the current state of the project more accessible to both technical and non-technical team members.
     </p>
 </section>